sencho/macacajs.github.io/_docs/master-deployment.md

 >##### Notice
 Please allow a couple of minutes for the Reliable application to start
->Point your browser to http://localhost:8080 and ,run again `make adduser env=prod` to set a password for the root user account .if you use default env please use other port what you set.
+>Point your browser to http://localhost:8080 and ,run again `make adduser env=prod` to set a password for the root user account .If you use default env please use other port what you set.